search-icon

 1. If the location has not yet been used in a transaction, you can delete it by clicking the Delete icon to the right.

-2. If the location has been used in a DEAR transaction, it can no longer be completely deleted.
+2. If the location has been used in a Cin7 Core transaction, it can no longer be completely deleted.
 You can check the Deprecated box next to the location to make it inactive and remove it as a transaction option.

 Bins